JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle.md

 }
 ```

-I leave the implementation of the private methods to your imagination.
+The implementation of the private methods can be left to the imagination.

 The point to focus is not necessarily on what each function does, but instead on why each method might change.